-The main challenge was to find a way how to make the collection of data on the irregularities found in the areas of environmental preservation faster and more efficient.
-Another thing the project team needed was to find a better way to communicate results between themselves and the others involved in a project in real-time.
+The main challenge was to find a way to make the collection of data in the field faster and more efficient.
+Another thing the project team needed was to find a better way to communicate results between themselves and others involved in a project in real-time.

 Previously, they were using paper forms to collect data manually in the field.
-This often caused mistakes when typing in field records, which were sometimes impossible to track.
+This often caused mistakes when writing field records, which were sometimes impossible to track.
 In some cases, there were gaps in a particular record, and in other cases it was difficult to transcribe what was noted.

 The collected data on reservoirs, possible environmental damages and irregularities were immediately visible in the GIS Cloud Map Editor, where the results are visualized, analyzed and edited if necessary.
 Map Editor also enabled sharing data to users with different permissions such as viewing, editing, collecting or reporting, depending on their role in the team or a project.

-In just a few clicks, the map was easily shared with the other people working on a project, who were able to access it at any time using any device.
+In just a few clicks, the map was easily shared with other people working on a project, who were able to access it at any time using any device.
 This was especially useful when they needed to share data with their contractor in order to show the work that was already done.

 To sum it up, the Socioambiental team recommended using GIS Cloud for these 3 key features:

 1. Faster, more efficient and better organization of the data collection process

 2. Ability to follow up and share geospatial information with clients in real time